-- 3.11 At the date of drafting this report, there are two schemes have been confirmed within the Affordable Housing arm of the Programme.
+- 3.12 At the date of drafting this report, there are two schemes have been confirmed within the Affordable Housing arm of the Programme.
 These are: - Middlefield Lane Council approved a £1.2m scheme to purchase 11 dwellings on the former depot site.
-This scheme is included within the programme. - Ambion Court situated in Southfield Way near the centre of the village of Market Bosworth.
-The building contains 25 studio flats and four 1 bedroomed flats for rent to older people and a 3 bedroomed warden's flat.
-The scheme was built in the 1970s and there are essential works needed to the building that will require significant financial outlay.
-The studio flats do not have their own bathrooms and the accommodation does not meet the expectations of modern sheltered housing.
-The scheme will be remodelled and refurbished to provide a fit for purpose scheme will be completed in 2020/21. - Additionally, a shower replacement scheme has been added to minimise potential risks of dangerous faults occurring.
+This scheme is included within the programme and has been rephrased into 2020/21. - Ambion Court situated in Southfield Way near the centre of the village of Market Bosworth.
+The building contained 25 studio flats and four 1 bedroomed flats for rent to older people and a 3 bedroomed warden's flat.
+The new scheme upgraded scheme will have 24 flats each with their own on suite facilities.